ashtonmeuser/godot-wasm/README.md

 ## Developing

-This section is to aid in developing the Godot Wasm addon; not to use the addon in a Godot project.
+This section is to aid in developing the Godot Wasm project; not to use the addon in a Godot project.

 These instructions are tailored to UNIX machines.

 1. Clone repo and submodules via `git clone --recurse-submodules https://github.com/ashtonmeuser/godot-wasm.git`.
 1. Ensure the correct Godot submodule commit is checked out.
 Refer to relevant branch of the [godot-cpp project](https://github.com/godotengine/godot-cpp/tree/3.x) e.g. `3.x` to verify submodule hash.
 At the time of this writing, the hash for the godot-cpp submodule was `1049927a596402cd2e8215cd6624868929f5f18d`.
-1. Download the Wasmer C library from [Wasmer releases](https://github.com/wasmerio/wasmer/releases) and add them to a *wasmer* directory at the root of this project.
-There should be *include* and *lib* subdirectories within the *wasmer* directory.
 1. Install [SConstruct](https://scons.org/) via `pip install SCons`.
 SConstruct is what Godot uses to build Godot and generate C++ bindings.
 For convenience, we'll use the same tool to build the Godot TF Inference addon.
 1. Compile the Godot C++ bindings.
-From within the *godot-cpp* directory, run `scons target=release platform=PLATFORM generate_bindings=yes` replacing `PLATFORM` with your relevant platform type e.g. `osx`, `linux`, `windows`, etc.
+From within the *godot-cpp* directory, run `scons target=template_release generate_bindings=yes platform=PLATFORM` replacing `PLATFORM` with your relevant platform type e.g. `osx`, `linux`, `windows`, etc.
 1. Compile the Godot Wasm addon.
-From the repository root directory, run `scons platform=PLATFORM` once again replacing `PLATFORM` with your platform.
+From the repository root directory, run `scons target=template_release platform=PLATFORM` once again replacing `PLATFORM` with your platform.
 This will create the *addons/godot-wasm/bin/PLATFORM* directory where `PLATFORM` is your platform.
 You should see a dynamic library (*.dylib*, *.so*, *.dll*, etc.) created within this directory.
-1. Copy the Wasmer dynamic libraries to the appropriate platform directory via `cp -RP wasmer/lib/. addons/godot-wasm/bin/PLATFORM/` replacing `PLATFORM` with your platform.
+Note that this step will automatically download Wasmer libraries from the [Wasmer releases](https://github.com/wasmerio/wasmer/releases) page if a *wasmer* directory is not found.
+If you'd prefer to do this manually, download the Wasmer artifact and extract it to into a *wasmer* directory at the root of the Godot Wasm project.
+Verify that the *wasmer* directory contains *include* and *lib* subdirectories.
+This step can optionally include the arguments `download_wasmer=yes` and `wasmer_version=vX.Y.Z` (replacing `X`, `Y`, `Z` with major, minor, patch versions) to force a (re)download of Wasmer and override the default Wasmer download version, respectively.
 1. Compress the addons directory via `zip -FSr addons.zip addons`.
 This allows the addon to be conveniently distributed and imported into Godot.
 This ZIP file can be imported directly into Godot (see [Installation](https://github.com/ashtonmeuser/godot-wasm#installation)).

+> **Note**
+> When building for Godot 3.x, use `target=release` instead of `target=template_release` in the instructions above.

 If frequently iterating on the addon using a Godot project, it may help to create a symlink from the Godot project to the compiled addon via `ln -s RELATIVE_PATH_TO_ADDONS addons` from the root directory of your Godot project.